Page Title

 Tip: Small packets of silica gel crystals, powdered milk, or rice placed in the container, with the seed packets can help absorb moisture.

-Store seeds in a dark, dry, cool location as light will halve the lifespan of some seeds.
-A cupboard or drawer is sufficient for up to six months.
-If you are storing longer than six months, the fridge is ideal (but not the freezer).
+Store seeds in a dark, dry, cool location as light can halve the lifespan of some seeds.
+A cupboard or drawer can be useful to store seeds for up to six months.
+If you are storing longer than six months, a fridge is ideal, but do not freeze.

 When removing seeds from the fridge, allow the container to come to room temperature for a day or two before opening to avoid condensation.

-Most vegetable seeds will stay viable for three to four years if stored correctly.
+Most vegetable seeds remain viable for three to four years if stored correctly.

 Acknowledgement